Bill Owen (announcer): Announcing career

 The WABC Swingin' Sound Survey (1961), Bill Owen at lower-right.

-The publicity for the "Swinging Seven" was enormous: full page photos of the DJs in the major newspapers, billboards with their photos scattered around town, posters advertising their "Swingin' Sound Surveys", and constant playing on air of their promos.
+The "Swinging Seven" were heavily promoted through full page photos of the DJs in major newspapers, billboards with their photos around the city, posters advertising their "Swingin' Sound Surveys", and constant playing on air of their promos.
 They also made public appearances attired in trademark bright red blazers.

 In 1966 he was elevated from being the show announcer of the award-winning young people's series "Discovery" to succeeding Frank Buxton as host.
 He and actress Virginia Gibson ("Seven Brides for Seven Brothers") continued as hosts for five more years, traveling throughout the world.

 During his years at ABC, Owen co-wrote with announcer Allan Jefferys a novel about a disc jockey titled DJ published by Popular Library.
 Later he collaborated with Frank Buxton on a volume initially self-published as Radio's Golden Age: The Programs and the Personalities, by Easton Valley Press.
 This was later greatly expanded, re-titled, and published as The Big Broadcast 1920-1950” (Viking Press, Avon paperback).
 It was later re-issued in 1997 in a second edition by Scarecrow Press.
 This was the first encyclopedia of old-time radio programs.

 While working as a free-lancer, Owen did many on-camera and voice-over commercials for national television, and portrayed Ellery Queen in the nationally syndicated series "Ellery Queen's Minute Mysteries".
 It ran for many years on radio stations, allowing time for local commercials.

 Owen also wrote the popular syndicated panel Return with Us to... with drawing by comic strip artist Don Sherwood.
 This nostalgic remembrance of the past enjoyed a long run in Grit, a national weekly newspaper.